15 Best Places to Go in Lancaster, PA (Especially for Tourists)

 It served as an armory and hospital during the Civil War.
 It was the site of a massacre of the Conestoga tribe.
 In fact, its impressive history stretches back all the way to 1852, when its first concert was a benefit for a nearby settlement of Scandinavians.

 So catch a show, if you can.
-And if you can’t, just enjoy the building, the history, and the statue of founder Robert Fulton, famous for the commercialization of the steamboat and presumably interested in theatre somehow.
+And if you can't, just enjoy the building, the history, and the statue of founder Robert Fulton, who made his mark in history for commercializing the steamboat.

 Wheatland is the home of James Buchanan, 15th President of the United States.

-While he’s notorious for basically allowing the United States to crumble into civil war, he’s still a president — so his home just outside Lancaster City is well-maintained.
+While he's notorious for allowing the United States to crumble into civil war, Buchanan was still a president — so his home just outside Lancaster City is well-maintained.

-But if you’re a presidential historian, Wheatland is a must-see.
+If you're a history buff, Wheatland is a must-see.